prominence-eosc/docs/tutorial-private-image.md

                   --output output2.nc \
                   centos7.sif "/bin/bash -c \"touch output1.nc ; touch output2.nc\""
 ```
-Alternatively, if the job puts all output files into a single directory
+Alternatively, if the job puts all output files into a single directory:
 ```
 prominence create --name test \
                   --artifact cadmesh-jet-v1.1.tgz \
                   --outputdir output \
                   centos7.sif "/bin/bash -c \"mkdir output ; touch output/file1.txt ; touch output/file2.txt\""
 ```
+In this example all output files are in the directory `output`.

 ## Downloading output data
 Once a job has completed the `prominence download` command can be used to download any output files or directories associated with a job, e.g.